-The CT8021 supports programmable length AEC Tail-Length up to 30ms.
-The maximum available Tail-Length depends on which other features of the CT8021 are active as show in the table below:
+The CT8022 supports programmable AEC Tail Length up to 30ms.
+The maximum available Tail-Length depends on which other features of the CT8022 are active as shown in the following table:

-CT8021 Operating Mode Maximum AEC Tail-Length gth milliseconds AEC Filter Taps Full Duplex TrueSpeech 6.3, 5.3, 4.8, 4.1 (G.723.1) with DTMF 30 240 Detection and Call Progress Tone Detection Full Duplex G.728 only (30ms frame size) 20 160 Full Duplex G.728 with DTMF Detection and Call Progress Tone 10 80 Detection (30 ms frame size) Full Duplex G.728 only (10ms frame size) 10 80 TrueSpeech 8.5 (external) with DTMF Detection and Call Progress 30 240 Tone Detection Standalone Speakerphone Mode 30 240
+CT8022 Operating Mode Maximum AEC Tail-Length Milliseconds AEC Filter Taps Full Duplex TrueSpeech 6.3, 5.3, 4.8, 4.1 (G.723.1) with DTMF Detection and Call Progress Tone Detection 30 240 TrueSpeech 8.5 (external) with DTMF Detection and Call Progress Tone Detection 30 240 Standalone Speakerphone Mode 30 240

-Each AEC Filter Tap is equivalent to 125 microseconds of Tail-Length (at 8.0 KHz).
+Each AEC Filter Tap is equivalent to 125 microseconds of Tail Length (at 8.0 KHz).

-The AEC Tail-Length is programmable in units of 2ms or 16 Taps.
+The AEC Tail Length is programmable in units of 2ms or 16 Taps.

-The AEC Tail-Length may only be changed when the CT8021 is in IDLE mode and the AEC is switched off.
+It is possible to change the AEC Tail Length only when the CT8022 is in IDLE mode and the AEC is switched Off.

-To program the AEC Tail-Length use the command:
+To program the AEC Tail Length use the command:

-Command B0X0H Status B0X0H
+Command: B0X0H Status: B0X0H

-Where X0H is the AEC Tail-Length in Taps:
+Where X0H is the AEC Tail Length in Taps:

-B050H Selects 10 ms, 80 Taps B0A0H Selects 20 ms, 160 Taps B0F0H Selects 30 ms, 240 Taps
+B050H Selects 10ms, 80 Taps B0A0H Selects 20ms, 160 Taps B0F0H Selects 30ms, 240 Taps

-The default AEC Tail-Length is 10ms, 80 Taps
+The default AEC Tail Length is 10ms, 80 Taps

-9.15.3 Controlling the AEC adaptation (training) rate
+9.15.3 Controlling the AEC Adaptation (Training) Rate

-The host may limit the AEC adaptation (training) rate so as to limit the CT8021 processing resources consumed by the AEC.
+The Host may limit the AEC adaptation (training) rate to limit the CT8022 processing resources consumed by the AEC.
 This also reduces the adaptation rate of the AEC (increases the time taken to train or converge the AEC).
 Reducing the adaptation rate increases the time taken for the AEC to train, but it also increases the time taken for the AEC to diverge (un-train).
 Reducing the adaptation rate increases the stability of the AEC.

-The AEC adaptation rate may be controlled in real-time by the host so that the host may enable rapid adaptation in the initial stages of a call to quickly train the AEC and then select slower adaptation in the later stages of a call to increase the AEC stability making the AEC more immune to "double-talk" conditions which can de-stabilize the AEC.
+The Host may control the AEC adaptation rate in real-time.
+Therefore, the Host may enable rapid adaptation in the initial stages of a call to quickly train the AEC, and then select slower adaptation in the later stages of a call.
+This increases the stability of the AEC and makes the AEC more immune to double-talk conditions, which can destabilize the AEC.

-The processing load (mips) consumed by the AEC feature is the sum of three main components:
+The processing load (MIPS) consumed by the AEC feature is the sum of three main components:

-- control overhead
+- · control overhead

 - actual cancellation

 - adaptation (training)